kurupted/google-maps-timeline-viewer/README.md

 4. **Download the Export:**
     - Once the export is ready, download the file.
     - Extract the archive to anywhere you like, eg My Documents.

+## Get Your Data: Option 2, On-Device data export
+1. Open the Maps app, go to your Timeline, and click the export icon in the top right.
+2. Transfer the file to your computer, and save it anywhere you like, eg My Documents.

 ##  Final Set Up